seventybytes/.github/profile/README.md

 # SeventyBytes

-**seventybytes** is a collaboration group in which aims to improve each member's coding skills.
+**seventybytes** is a collaboration group whose aim is to improve each member's coding skills.